MESH-Research/commons-embed/README.md

    plugin, showing those results.
 You can click 'Edit Search' to return to the search form.
 5. Add whatever other content you'd like to the page.
-You can also add multiple Commons Embed blocks, for example to have one section for articles and another for book reviews.
+You can also add multiple Commons Connect blocks, for example to have one section for articles and another for book reviews.
 6. Publish your post.
 That's it!

 ## Installation

-1. Download the [latest release](https://github.com/MESH-Research/commons-embed/releases) from GitHub.
+1. Download the [latest release](https://github.com/MESH-Research/commons-connect/releases) from GitHub.
 2. Install and activate the plugin through the WordPress dashboard ( Plugins | Add New -> Upload Plugin ).

 ## Notes and Limitations